This post may contain affiliate links. Please read our disclosure policy.

 So I adapted this easy healthy shrimp recipe to better suit our tastes, with ingredients I had on hand.
 You can serve it over white rice, brown rice, favorite rice blend or even low-carb cauliflower rice.
 I used a wild rice blend since that was what was in the pantry.

-I made this skinny shrimp creole for dinner recently and everyone who tasted it thought the flavor was great.
+I made this low fat shrimp creole for dinner recently and everyone who tasted it thought the flavor was great.
 Remember to adjust the spices to suit your tastes.
-I went light on the spices and then let everyone add hot pepper sauce and cayenne at the table as they were inclined.
+I went light on the spices and then let everyone add hot pepper sauce and cayenne at the table.

-How Many Calories and WW Points in this Shrimp Dish?
+How Many Calories and WW Points in Shrimp Creole?

-According to my calculations each 1 cup serving of this shrimp creole has has about 240 calories and:
+According to my calculations, each 1 cup serving of shrimp creole has about 240 calories.

 2 SmartPoints (Green plan)